limitd/limitd/README.md

 ## Server operations

--  TAKE: remove one or more tokens from the bucket.
+-  **TAKE**: remove one or more tokens from the bucket.
 The server will respond inmediately with `conformant` true/false depending if there are sufficient tokens.
--  WAIT: remove one or more tokens from the bucket.
+-  **WAIT**: remove one or more tokens from the bucket.
 If there are insufficient tokens in the bucket the server will not respond the request until there are enought tokens.
--  PUT: fill the bucket with one or more tokens.
+-  **PUT**: fill the bucket with one or more tokens.
 The max amount of tokens depends on the size of the bucket.
-This is useful in cases that the application have a wait to reset the limit.
+This is useful in cases that the application need to reset a bucket that's not autofilled by limitd.

 ## About this module